thea-leake/multi-tmux/README.md

 --verbose gives verbose output - mostly tmux commands that are run

+Order for named arguments does not matter, however if hosts or a file are specified as arguments they must be last.

 Usage:
  multimux [--user|-U user] [--sync|-S] [--verbose] [--extended-opts 'quote_wrapped_additional_ssh_args'] [ path_to_hosts_file | whitespace_separated_hosts ]